 - Either/Or Title

-- I Am A Humanitarian: More regressed Merrye syndrome victims exhibit these traits.
+- I Am A Humanitarian: More regressed Merrye syndrome victims exhibit cannibalistic traits.

-- Knife Nut: Virginia, who likes playing "spider" with two knives.
+- Knife Nut: Virginia, who likes playing "spider" with two knives in hand.

 - Lingerie Scene: Emily provides one, and Ralph peeps on her.